Zephaniah

 A very busy week here in Year 6 Zephaniah, but it has been lovely to really get into teaching our first topics of Year 6.
 I am so pleased with the children’s enthusiasm and hardworking attitudes, which I am sure will continue over the year!

-In English, the children continued their work on autobiographies, re-reading the first part of Floella Benjamin’s life in Trinidad in preparation for their own writing.
-They examined how she spoke about the key events in her life, before creating our own comprehension questions based on the text.
+In English, the children started their work on our topic of autobiographies, reading the first part of Floella Benjamin’s life in Trinidad in preparation for their own writing.
+They examined how she spoke about the key events in her life, before coming up with the key features of an autobiography.

 In RE, we were introduced to our new topic which saw us looking at all the different faith communities in our local area.
 On our walks to school we may come across a Greek Orthodox Church, the Mosque, a Catholic Church, the Uxbridge Road Tabernacle as well as several Church of England Churches.
 We discussed how Shepherd’s Bush is a very diverse area and there is not one set religion.
 We are lucky, as the diversity means we can learn from all the different groups of people.